 - 2" circle punch (optional)

 - Sentiment stickers, stamps, or printed out sentiments

 For the blank cards, I used some 5" square and 6" x 4" rectangular blank pre-folded cards that I bought from my local craft store.
 You could also just make your own by cutting out rectangles of card stock and folding them in half.

 The buttons or embellishments are for the center of the flowers.
-I think the flowers look great even without an embellishment, but buttons also look really cute.
+I think the flowers look great even without an embellishment, but buttons or crystals also look really cute.